 We can’t take anything for granted in our families, great or difficult.
 But if we can maintain the perspective that the events in our family life can be gifts—especially when they get heavy or hard—then by faith we can trust there is a greater purpose which we must persevere and discover.

-Having recently experienced the loss of my wife and the grandmother to our thirteen grandchildren, I’m challenged to find the good in being a single grandparent.
-Her greatest joy and delight was being with her grandchildren, however there were many times of testing for me during her long illness.
+Having recently experienced the loss of my wife and the grandmother to our thirteen grandchildren, Her greatest joy and delight was being with her grandchildren, however there were many times of testing for me during her long illness.
 There were days when I didn’t think I had the capacity to provide what she needed, yet at the end of the day there was still enough strength left in my tank to go on.

 Maybe you have felt that way as a single grandparent, a full-time custodial care-taking grandparent, one who is watching your grandchildren suffer because of their parents’ poor decisions, or maybe you feel “devastated” or “sad” as a grandparent for some other reason.
 Please remind yourself—every day—that your grandchildren are a blessing, a gift.
 There is uncommon strength in that thought that will help fill the gap and keep you going through difficulties.

 Here are some practical ways to celebrate the gift of grandchildren and support those grandparents who are facing tough challenges:

 1) Share with another grandmother (or grandfather) how blessed you are as a grandparent.
 Be specific and elaborate as you describe the blessings.

 2) Reach out to a grandparent who is being challenged right now.
 Listen to the issues they are facing and voice a prayer for them.

 3) Send a handwritten note or card to your grandchild and let them know they are a gift to you.

 4) Refer another grandparent to the resources and free materials available here at www.grandkidsmatter.org.